vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Tableau</h4>

-Tableau is a leading data visualization tool that helps businesses turn raw data into actionable insights.
+<a href="https://www.tableau.com/" role="link" target="_blanck">Tableau</a> is a leading data visualization tool that helps businesses turn raw data into actionable insights.
 Its drag-and-drop interface makes it easy to create interactive dashboards and visual reports, empowering teams to make informed decisions.

 For organizations transitioning from static reports, Tableau offers dynamic and shareable insights that are accessible to both technical and non-technical users.